Comparing molecules and solids across structural and alchemical space: Examples and applications

 Here $\mathbf{K}_\text{train}$ and $\mathbf{y}_\text{train}$ are the kernel matrix and property values restricted to the training set, $\xi$ indicates entry-wise exponentiation to tune the spatial range of the kernel, and $\sigma$ is a regularization hyperparameter.
 The prediction of the properties for the test set can then be obtained as $\mathbf{y}_\text{test}=\mathbf{K}_\text{test}^\xi \mathbf{w}$, where $\mathbf{K}_\text{test}$ is the matrix containing the REMatch-SOAP kernels between the test points and the training points.
 The procedure was repeated 10 times, and the average mean absolute error (MAE) and root mean square error (RMSE) on the test set were computed.

 We optimized the $\xi$ and $\sigma$ hyperparameters by minimising the MAE on the atomization energy, and then used the same values to perform a KRR for all the other molecular properties.
-Since we did not further adjust the choice of kernel and the $\xi$ exponent, all the properties could be estimated at the same time, as discussed e.g. in \cite{rama-vonl15cijc}.
+Since we did not further adjust the choice of kernel and the $\xi$ exponent, all the properties could be estimated at the same time, as discussed e.g. in Ref. \cite{rama-vonl15cijc}.
 The results of this procedure are reported in Table~\ref{tab:krr-data}, and demonstrate the extraordinary performance of REMatch-SOAP for machine-learning applications.
 For the atomization energy we can obtain a MAE of less than 1kcal/mol -- a four-fold improvement relative to previous results that were based on a Coulomb matrix representation of structures and a deep-neural-network learning strategy.
 What is more, even without separately tuning the KRR hyperparameters, we can improve or match the performance of prior methods for almost all of the properties, the only exceptions being some of the properties computed with semi-empirical methods.
 The fact we can obtain such a dramatic improvement using a standard regression technique is a testament to the effectiveness of our kernel.
 The crucial importance of the choice of descriptors is also apparent by noting that a MAE of about 1.5 kcal/mol was recently obtained by regression based on a ``bag of bonds'' description of molecules, coupled with a Laplacian kernel~\cite{bag.of.bonds}.

-Reaching chemical accuracy in the automated prediction of atomization energies is an important milestone, and the fact that we could achieve that without fully exploring the flexibility of the REMatch-SOAP framework (e.g. by optimizing the entropy regularization parameter, the environment cutoff, eliminating the outliers, combining multiple layers of description or using a non-diagonal alchemical similarity matrix) is a testament to the potential of our approach.
-Future work will be devoted to analyzing the performance, convergence and limits for the machine-learning of molecular and materials' properties using our SOAP-based structural similarity kernel.
+Reaching chemical accuracy in the automated prediction of atomization energies is an important milestone, and the fact that we could achieve that without fully exploring the flexibility of the REMatch-SOAP framework (e.g. by optimizing the entropy regularization parameter, the environment cutoff, eliminating the outliers, combining multiple layers of description or using a non-diagonal alchemical similarity matrix) highlights the potential of our approach.
+Future work will be devoted to analyzing the performance, convergence and limits of machine-learning of molecular and materials' properties using our SOAP-based structural similarity kernel.